rlugojr/linkurious-enterprise-manual/administrate/datasources.md

 ### Search server

 The search feature uses [Elasticsearch](https://www.elastic.co/products/elasticsearch) for real-time full-text search in nodes and relationships.
 An embedded Elasticsearch server is shipped with Linkurious but you may set up your own.
 All data sources are indexed into the same Elasticsearch instance by default; you may configure different Elasticsearch instances for each data source.
+Please refer to the official documentation of Elasticsearch to set up your own cluster.